BELOW ARE THE GUIDELINES FOR THIS YEAR'S LITERARY CONTESTS:

 One winner and at least two ﬁnalists will be chosen in each category (there is no theme for the Literary Prize entries; just send your best work).
 The three category winners will be published and the ﬁnalists offered publication (with a payment of $500) in the next Winter/Spring issue of CRAB ORCHARD REVIEW.
 The winners and finalists will also be announced on the CRAB ORCHARD REVIEW Website and in the following year's March/April POETS & WRITERS.

-The submission period for this year's prize competitions is February 21, 2014 through April 21, 2014.
+The submission period for this year's prize competitions is February 21, 2015 through April 30, 2015 (extended deadline).
 Entries must be previously unpublished*, original work written in English by a United States citizen or permanent resident (current students and employees at Southern Illinois University Carbondale are not eligible).
 The author's name should not appear on any page.

-Poetry entries should consist of one poem up to five pages in length (this is a change in the entry instructions from last year).
+Poetry entries should consist of one poem up to five pages in length.

 Prose entry length: up to 6000 words for fiction and up to 6500 words for literary nonfiction.